xzzhouxi/xzzhouxi.github.com/_pages/home.md

 </div>
 </div>

 I am a researcher in microbial ecology with a focus on archaea, viruses, and methane cycling.
-I completed my Bachelor's and Master's degrees at China Agricultural University, where I studied methanogenic food webs in rice paddies under environmental stress.

 My research investigates how microbes interact with their environment and how these interactions affect greenhouse gases and carbon cycles.
-I use bioinformatics techniques to study these processes.

-I am currently working as a research assistant at the University of Hong Kong and will soon begin my PhD journey at Queensland University of Technology.
-I am excited to continue exploring the hidden roles of microbes in shaping our environment!
+I am currently a PhD student at the Centre for Microbiome Research (CMR) at Queensland University of Technology (QUT), studying anaerobic methanotrophic archaea (ANME) and their microbial interactions.

 #### Research Interests